pendragons-code/Pacman/README.md

 ```
 # how did i find it?

 I didn't my old friend cloned it and put it on gitlabs and here i was looking in the wrong place.
-One day i googled a line of code and ended up finding a fork of a fork (a fork was used to pr someone's fork) that led me to an original.
+One day he googled a line of code and ended up finding a fork of a fork (a fork was used to pr someone's fork) that led me to an original.
 Yeah get that.